docker/docs/ee/ucp/admin/install/install-on-azure.md

 to successfully deploy Docker UCP on Azure

 - All UCP Nodes (Managers and Workers) need to be deployed into the same Azure Resource Group.
-The Azure Networking (Vnets, Subnets, Security Groups) components could be deployed in a second Azure Resource Group.
+The Azure Networking components (Virtual Network, Subnets, Security Groups)  could be deployed in a second Azure Resource Group.
-- The Azure Vnet and Subnet must be appropriately sized for your environment, as addresses from this pool will be consumed by Kubernetes Pods.
+- The Azure Virtual Network and Subnet must be appropriately sized for your environment, as addresses from this pool will be consumed by Kubernetes Pods.
 For more information, see [Considerations for IPAM Configuration](#considerations-for-ipam-configuration).